 The following describes the working principle of UPS uninterruptible power supply.

-The key to UPS’s uninterrupted power supply is the introduction of energy storage batteries.
+The key to UPS’s uninterrupted power supply is the introduction of energy storage ups lithium ion batteries.
 When the mains power is normal, the poor quality AC power of the mains power is rectified into DC power through the rectifier.
 On the one hand, this DC power is transformed into constant voltage and constant frequency high-quality AC power through the inverter to supply power to the load.
 On the other hand, it also charges the battery to store energy: when the mains fails or is interrupted, the control circuit immediately The mains power supply is converted to the high-quality AC power with constant voltage and constant frequency from the storage battery through the inverter to continue supplying power to the load to ensure that the load receives uninterrupted high-quality AC power.

 In addition, the key for UPS to achieve constant voltage and constant frequency high-quality AC power output is to have an input rectifier and an output inverter: the input rectifier can remove voltage surges, high voltage spikes, transient overvoltages, and transient overvoltages in the mains power supply through rectification.
 Voltage sag, frequency deviation, continuous low voltage and other inferior factors are eliminated; the output inverter can make the output voltage of the UPS achieve constant voltage and constant frequency, and the harmonic components in the output voltage can be filtered by the output AC filter.
 So that the AC output power of UPS becomes high-quality AC power.